Techtonica/curriculum/projects/recipe-page/phase-4-DOM-Manipulation.md

-# Project - Incorporate JS DOM method into Recipe Page
+# Project - Incorporate JS DOM methods into Recipe Page

 The DOM (or Document Object Model) is a tree-like representation of the contents of a webpage - a tree of “nodes” with different relationships depending on how they’re arranged in the HTML document.